 General information about internships at Physiology

 The department of Physiology offers a broad range of internships for students related to biomedical and health science.
+To get an overview of the current topics, please visit the homepage of our department.
 Depending on the research question and type of internship, the duration varies between 3 and 12 months.

 We guarantee that every internship consists of a clear and concise research question, while the student will be exposed to all phases of research, i.e., literature search, developing protocols and experiments, usage of equipment, data analyses, statistics, writing a report, presenting data, etc. Furthermore, every intern can benefit from the outstanding facilities, personal supervision and state of the art courses which characterize our international department.